 Murmurs are graded on how easily they’re heard by the healthcare provider.
-The grading is on a scale of one to six with grade six being the loudest.
+The grading is on a scale of 1 to 6, with grade 6 being the loudest.
 Just because a murmur is louder does not necessarily mean that the murmur is something to be worried about.

 The majority of murmurs heard in children are just the sounds of blood moving through the heart.
-More than half of all children will have a heart murmur at some time, but less than one percent of all children have a structural heart defect that may cause a murmur.
+More than half of all children will have a heart murmur at some time, but less than 1% of all children have a structural heart defect that may cause a murmur.

 Not all murmurs are signs of a heart problem.
-Sometimes a murmur is heard in a child who has a fever or who is anemic (low red blood cells), and the murmur goes away when the child gets treatment for the condition that caused it.
-Usually these murmurs are harmless murmurs that became louder and easier to hear because of increased blood flow through the heart when the child is sick.
+Sometimes, a murmur is heard in a child who has a fever or who has a low level of red blood cells (anemic), and the murmur goes away when the child gets treatment for the condition that caused it.
+Usually, these murmurs are harmless and became louder and easier to hear because of increased blood flow through the heart when the child is sick.

 Heart Murmurs at Seattle Children’s